Maximus8/wordpress-let-there-be-change--MAIN/wp-content/plugins/popup-by-supsystic/readme.txt

 Not all popups are necessary as soon as a page loads.
 Consider a delayed pop-up for your site.
 There are a variety of options for this, including pop ups that only show on scroll, on click, or after a certain amount of time on the WordPress site.

-= Subscription popup =
+= Subscription Popup =

 Popup email forms have huge potential when it comes to list building, and even if you hate them, there's no doubt that they work.
 Professional bloggers unanimously agree that they increase subscription rates, and have had great success with them.

-= Translations in your language =
+= Translations Popup Plugin in Your Language =

 You have an incredible opportunity to get PRO version for free.
-Make Translation of the plugin!
+Make Translation of the PopUp plugin!
 It will be amazing if you take advantage of this offer!
+Available translations:

 * English
 * French
 * Spanish
 * German
 * Russian
+* Italian
+* Polish
+* Spanish (Mexico)
+* Spanish (Colombia)

-= Support =
+= Popup Plugin Support =

 If you have any problem or feature request for the Popup by Supsystic, please [let us know](http://supsystic.com/plugins/popup-plugin?utm_source=wordpress&utm_medium=contactus&utm_campaign=popup "Contact Us")!

+= Do YOU Need PopUp or Optin? =

+Popups work… really, really, really well.
+I’ve yet to see a case study where optin popups decreased the site’s conversion rate, and I’ve seen countless case studies where popups catapulted CRO by as high as 250 - 400%.

+Popup can collect emails and you can adjust where it displays on your website, as well as how often it displays.
+Fully customizable popup optin, with access to numerous templates and data collection options.

+Many of your site’s visitors may never land on your pages again.
+You have one chance to convert them into a lead or capture them as part of your regular audience with popup.

+Popups allow you to stick a CTA front and center, demanding an action.
+If readers liked your content, they will be much more likely to give you their email when asked then to search your site for a sidebar popup social subscription box.

 == Installation ==

-= First time Popup Supsystic user =
+= First Time Popup Supsystic user =

 Thank you for choosing  Popup Supsystic!
 Open page of our plug-in admin panel WordPress and you will see two menu items: "Add New", "All Pop-Ups".